 Two different floor coverings to do two different jobs

-Direct pressure laminate (DPL) is made by pressing together four different layers of material: a protective layer, a decorative layer, an inner layer and a base layer, to create a solid section of laminate flooring.
-It is designed to mimic the splendour of a traditional parquet floor, whilst being hardwearing, easy to fit and easy to clean - a simple way to totally transform the appearance of your home.
+Laminate is made by pressing together four different layers of material: a protective layer, a decorative layer, an inner layer and a base layer, to create a solid section of laminate flooring.
+It is designed to mimic the splendour of a traditional parquet floor, whilst being hard-wearing, easy to fit and easy to clean - a simple way to totally transform the appearance of your home.

-DPL is available in a huge range of wood and stone effect finishes, which are designed to have a natural lifelike appearance and to complement your chosen colour scheme.
-Some ranges are even available with a unique water-repellent coating, which means that there is a DPL laminate floor perfect for every room in the house, including kitchens, bathrooms and utility areas.
-For many people, direct pressure laminate is a better choice than a traditional timber, tiled or carpeted floor.
+Laminate is available in a huge range of wood and stone effect finishes, which are designed to have a natural lifelike appearance and to complement your chosen colour scheme.
+Some ranges are even available with a unique water-repellent coating, which means that there is a laminate floor perfect for every room in the house, including kitchens, bathrooms and utility areas.
+For many people, laminate is a better choice than a traditional timber, tiled or carpeted floor.

-The tough big brother to DPL, HPL is more impact-resistant, more heat-resistant, more water and stain-resistant.
+The tough big brother to laminate, HPL is more impact-resistant, more heat-resistant, more water and stain-resistant.
 It also offers better sound insulation, particularly if fitted on upstairs floors.